wisnc/stellar-map/README.md

 `g` GNSS polling toggle (off by default. if CapLora is available, press it to fetch for time and location)

-`p` when time is resolved, 'p' below the satellite icon at the top right will be displayed. does nothing when unresolved yet
+`p` when position is resolved, 'p' below the satellite icon at the top right will be displayed. does nothing when unresolved yet

 `t` when time is resolved, 't' below the satellite icon at the top right will be displayed. does nothing when unresolved yet